hyerim1212/fluid-mechanics-integral-to-differential/README.md

 ## Latest Update

-### July 20, 2026
+### July 21, 2026

-The integral linear-momentum equation was studied through control-volume force analysis and computational examples.
+The conceptual study of integral linear-momentum conservation was completed through moving and non-inertial control-volume analysis.

-Completed work includes:
+The current project work includes:

-* momentum-flux calculations for multiple inlets and outlets;
-* straight-duct analysis;
-* accelerating-nozzle analysis;
-* ninety-degree elbow force analysis;
+- derivation and interpretation of the integral momentum equation;
+- momentum-flux calculations;
-* pressure-force calculations;
+- pressure-force analysis;
-* wall-force and reaction-force calculations;
+- wall-force and reaction-force analysis;
-* error handling for invalid velocity vectors;
-* error handling for invalid mass flow rates;
-* separation of reusable momentum functions into `momentum_tool.py`.
+- straight-duct, nozzle, elbow, and multiple-stream cases;
+- moving control-volume concepts;
+- non-inertial reference-frame concepts;
+- reusable computational functions;
+- benchmark and invalid-input tests;
+- consolidated notebook documentation.

 ### Next Step

-The next step is to complete the remaining integral linear-momentum concepts and related documentation.
+The next stage is integral energy analysis.

-This includes:
+This stage will connect:

-* more complex force contributions;
-* nonuniform velocity distributions;
-* nonuniform pressure distributions;
-* moving control volumes;
-* non-inertial control-volume considerations, where applicable.
+- energy transport;
+- work and heat-transfer terms;
+- mechanical-energy loss;
+- Bernoulli’s equation;
+- viscous internal-flow analysis.

-The project will then proceed to integral energy analysis.
+- The project will then proceed to integral energy analysis.

 ---